jgomez352/JS-DOM-Practice/README.md

 I will be editing the code made available for my own education and to help other Front-End Web Developer Nanodegree students whenever possible.

 ## Making Content Changes Using JavaScript
-A new branch has been added to track changes I've made with me code.
+A new branch has been added to track changes made to the website with my code.

+Changes where made to the cards at the top right of the page.
+A new card was created using JS only.
+Header and subheaders were changed using insertAdjacentHTML Changed the $199 cost by removing content and adding content using only JS